TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 ### Debugging stratego code

-Stratego is hard to debug, so here are some tips to make it easier.
+Stratego is hard to debug, so here are some tips.
+Using `debug` is not part of the assignment, but it will make your life easier.

 #### The `debug` strategy